With homophobia on the rise in the build-up to national elections, we meet the music community voicing solidarity and creating safe spaces

 It’s a bad situation, but RRRKRTA says that it provides an opportunity for Poland’s club scene to create its own mode of operating.
 “For many reasons, we are really fucked up over here,” he says.
 “We have fucked up politics and a fucked up attitude towards minorities, but we are also fucked up in what we perceive to be an acceptable social norm.
 The fact we’re not a multicultural society – anymore at least – is something to be dealt with.
 We have a different language to when you’re throwing parties in Berlin or London, where you have people from different countries, different ethnicities.”

 As he has done in previous interviews, RRRKRTA dismisses the idea that the currently inactive Brutaż clubnight is explicitly political, and says that providing a space “to become” in an otherwise homogeneous society is most important.
-It’s a point that he comes back to throughout our two-hour conversation, and one that’s circling inside my head when we meet at Warsaw’s modern art gallery later that evening when an arty crowd descends on its makeshift club space, its pristine white marble dancefloor becoming a safe space for same-sex couples making out.
-It’s the second of three To Be Real events commissioned by the gallery and curated by promoters Syntetyk to explore the tradition of clubs as a space for the “radical acceptance of the Other”.
+It’s a point that he comes back to throughout our two-hour conversation, and one that’s circling inside my head when we meet at the Ujazdowski Castle Centre for Contemporary Art later that evening when an arty crowd descends on its makeshift club space, its pristine white marble dancefloor becoming a safe space for same-sex couples making out.
+It’s the second of three To Be Real events commissioned by the cultural institution and hosted each time by a different team of artists and DJs (this time by Warsaw promoters Syntentyk and visual artists Zuzanna Czebatul and Marc Hunziker) to explore the tradition of clubs as a space for the “radical acceptance of the Other”.
 Artist Bella Ćwir gives a mesmerising performance in the centre of the room, seemingly signalling that ‘the Other’ has been accepted, spatially at least.

 The event was relaxed and politically subtle – not dissimilar to how Brutaż operated, from how RRRKRTA tells it.
 Still, it’s miles away from the kind of explicitly political LGBTQ+ parties found in my hometown of Manchester, for example, where nights like Bollox use in-your-face signage and sloganeering to voice their anti-TERF sentiment.
 “Clubbing here has to become rooted in intelligentsia,” RRRKRTA asserts, referring to a Polish tradition whereby organisations exist to help or enlighten others.
 “Getting privilege and using that privilege to shine a light on others – this is our advantage over here; this is our core.”